hiyamadan/know-my-story/README.md

 This Web Application uses Node.js, Express, and MongoDB.

 ## Usage
+1. ### Create config.env file
-1. Add your mongoDB URI and Google OAuth credentials to the config.env file
+     Add your mongoDB URI and Google OAuth credentials to the config.env file
 2. ### Install dependencies
     npm install
 3. ### Run in development